 Car accidents.
 Auto insurance is generally helpful when it comes to covering for damage due to car accidents, whether caused by you or another party.
 Often, insurance won’t cover everything you need.
-Your emergency fund may need to at least cover your deductibles, but also fill in any gaps left after payments arrive.
-The fund can help pay for a new car if needed.
+Your emergency fund needs to at least cover your deductibles, but should also fill in any gaps left after payments arrive.

 Surprise tax bills.
 While review and planning should prevent this occurring, occasionally the IRS finds something overlooked.
 It happens to even the most diligent.
 The IRS will usually allow a payment plan to extend repayments over time for an additional fee, but an emergency fund can help cover the liability.